vuquangkhtn/problems-solving/knowledges/loading-a-website.md

 **Interview Tip**: "I use async for independent scripts and defer for scripts that need the DOM."

+**📖 Deep Dive**: For comprehensive coverage of JavaScript execution, frameworks like React, performance optimization, and interview questions, see [JavaScript Execution Guide](./javascript-execution.md)

 ### Step 8: Render Tree Creation

 **Formula**: DOM + CSSOM = Render Tree